oz/aguaxaca/README.md

 aguaxaca analyze
 ```

-Tesseract is an okay open-source OCR program, but because of the layout
+Tesseract is an okay open-source OCR program, but because of the layout of
-of SOAPA's images, it won't work well here.
-Instead, we rely on genAI
+SOAPA's images, it won't work well here.
+Instead, we rely on genAI for OCR-ing
-for OCR-ing *and* formatting the output.
+*and* formatting the output.

-The code is tailored for Anthropic's APIs to extract information from
+We use Anthropic's APIs to extract information from the images (target is Sonnet
-the images (target is Sonnet 3.7 model for now).
-This means that you
+4 model for now).
+This means that you will need an Anthropic API key with some
-will need an Anthropic API key, and some credits, to run the parser.
+credits to run the parser.
+Currently, this costs a few cents per image.

-Yay.
-With the correct hardware, using a local model would also work, but
+With the correct hardware, using a local model would also work, but that's way
-that's more expensive than Anthropic for now. 💸
+more expensive than Anthropic for now. 💸

 Look into `parser/parser.go` for a prompt that will extract information from
 SOAPA_Oax's publications.
-Here's a sample response from Sonnet 3.7:
+Here's a sample response from Sonnet 4.0:

 ```
 date,schedule,location_type,location_name